Play, Inquiry, and Joy

 During an inquiry, children intentionally use materials over an extended period of time to respond to a question or cluster of questions.

-For example, children who already have some familiarity with magnets may puzzle over the question, “What makes them stick?” for days or weeks at a time.
+For example, children who have gathered acorns may puzzle over the question, “What can we make with these?” for days or weeks at a time.

 The teacher’s role is to listen to and document children’s theories, using statements, questions, novel materials, or peers to guide the children towards new, more sophisticated questions.